Features and Benefits

 The ADHV4702-1 is available in a 12-lead, 7 mm × 7 mm lead frame chip scale package (LFCSP) with an exposed pad (EPAD) compliant to international electrotechnical commission (IEC) 61010-1 creepage and clearance standards.
 The copper EPAD provides a low thermal resistance path to improve heat dissipation and features high voltage isolation, allowing it to be safely connected to a 0 V ground plane regardless of VCC or VEE voltages.
 The ADHV4702-1 operates over the −40°C to +85°C industrial temperature range.

-- High voltage current sensing
+- High-side current sensing

-- Automatic test equipment
+- Automated test equipment

 - High voltage drivers

-- DAC output buffers
+- Digital-to-analog converter (DAC) output buffers

 Markets & Technology